About

 About MATT MAHAN

 Matt comes from the business world where he founded and grew companies dedicated to empowering neighborhoods and communities and holding government accountable.
-Now, he’s running for Mayor of San Jose to give us a voice – and to make sure our city government is working for us.
+He ran for Mayor of San José to give us a voice – and to make sure our city government is working for us.

 After teaching, Matt joined Causes, a startup and early Facebook app that enabled people to raise awareness and funds for their favorite nonprofits.
 Over the course of five years, Matt worked his way up from Director of Business Development to COO and eventually CEO.
 Causes ultimately grew to 190 million users in over 150 countries, and helped individuals fundraise over $50 million for nonprofits in the U.S. alone.
 In 2014, Matt co-founded Brigade along with a few colleagues.
 Brigade built the world’s first voter network: a nonpartisan platform for voters to discuss issues, advocate to their elected officials, and vote for candidates who reflect their values.
 In the 2016 and 2018 elections, Brigade reached millions of voters and empowered them with better information and tools.
 Brigade’s team and intellectual property were acquired in 2019 by Pinterest and Countable, respectively.